-In June 2009, the FASB issued Statement No. 167, "Amendments to FASB Interpretation No. 46(R)."
-Statement 167 amends the evaluation criteria to identify the primary beneficiary of a variable interest entity provided by FASB Interpretation No. 46(R), Consolidation of Variable Interest Entities-An Interpretation of ARB No. 51.
-Additionally, Statement 167 requires ongoing reassessments of whether an enterprise is the primary beneficiary of the variable interest entity.
-The Company will adopt Statement 167 in fiscal year 2011 and is currently evaluating the impact of its pending adoption on the consolidated financial statements.
+In June 2009, the FASB issued new guidance which amends the evaluation criteria to identify the primary beneficiary of a variable interest entity.
+Additionally, the new guidance requires ongoing reassessments of whether an enterprise is the primary beneficiary of the variable interest entity.
+The Company will adopt this new guidance in fiscal year 2011 and does not expect a material impact on the Company's consolidated financial statements as a result of the new guidance.